-- The promotion of relationships between Ngāti Hinerangi and Crown agencies, local authorities, non-governmental organisations and specified entities; - Deeds of recognition obliging the Crown to consult with Ngāti Hinerangi on specified matters and Ministers to have regard to Ngāti Hinerangi's views in decision-making. - The protection and enhancement of the conservation values associated with the places and sites owned by the Crown within Ngāti Hinerangi area of interest - The vesting of 14 sites in Ngāti Hinerangi; - Statutory acknowledgements over 7 areas and 3 geothermal resources; and - The implementation of multiple overlay classifications.
+- The promotion of relationships between Ngāti Hinerangi and Crown agencies, local authorities, non-governmental organisations and specified entities; - Deeds of recognition obliging the Crown to consult with Ngāti Hinerangi on specified matters and Ministers to have regard to Ngāti Hinerangi's views in decision-making. - The protection and enhancement of the conservation values associated with the places and sites owned by the Crown within Ngāti Hinerangi area of interest.

+- The vesting of 14 sites in Ngāti Hinerangi; - Statutory acknowledgements over 7 areas and 3 geothermal resources; and - The implementation of multiple overlay classifications.
 These overlays seek to acknowledges Ngāti Hinerangi's traditional, cultural, spiritual and historical association with specific sites of significance.
-Affected sites would maintain their existing status, but each respective owner/occupier assumed the obligation to consult with, and allow Ngāti Hinerangi to have input, on the management of the site.

 There are no vested sites, statutory acknowledgement areas, or overlays relevant to the subject site.
-Further, no private land is directly affected under the Ngāti Hinerangi Claims Settlement Act.
+Further, no private land is directly affected under the Ngāti Hauā Claims Settlement Act.